oguzgelal/reclare/docs/concepts/Situations.md

 Again, lets consider the `decrement` event getting broadcasted when the state is `{ counter: 1 }`.
 Since the declaration doesn't have a situation, it will be invoked.
 Its reducer and reaction will both be queued.
 First the queued reducer will execute.
 The condition check will not hold, so it will transform the state into `{ counter: 0 }`.
 Then, the queued reaction will execute, it will receive the updated state of `{ counter: 0 }`.
 It's condition will hold, so the error message will be shown.
 We broadcasted `decrement` when the counter is `1`, and we ended up getting the error message.

-Another reasons on why situations should exists is convenience and declarativeness.
+Other reasons on why situations should exists is convenience and declarativeness.
 Describing the situational condition is the declarative approach.
-Using if/else or a switch/case statement is the imperative approach.
+Using if/else or switch/case statements is the imperative approach.
 Declarative approach should be preferrable when possible, because it makes the code cleaner and more descriptive.
-Also, if you used imperative approach, you would have to duplicate your condition checks on all reactions / reducers.
+Also, if you used the imperative approach, you would have to duplicate your condition checks on all reactions / reducers.
 The imperative example above can be written like this:

 ```javascript
 {